crawljax/crawljax/README.md

 Testing
 -------
-To run the test you can use the regular Maven command
+To run the tests you can use the regular Maven command

 	mvn test

-This will run all fast unit tests.
-To run the slower browser dependend tests and the integration tests, run:
+This will run all fast (browserless) unit tests.

+To run all the tests, including the slower (browser-dependent) tests, run:

 	mvn test -P integrationtests